antistereotip/ghost/RUN/README.md

 - And at the same time very well coded in a bunch of abbreviations for using a library.

 ### Ghost Protocol Programming Module, Construction of Security Programming language
 - Ghost as a .ghs syntax will be used as a security program module.
+Program **gplfp.ghs** will serve ghost feature and should be compatibile with any language in API shape.
 It will have syntax like almost any programming language but will be focused on trained matrices.
 An API will be created that will pull all program modules.
 Ghost should be something like a Feature of any language.

 ## Syntax of matrices
 ##### Array: